Brodie McGhie Willcox: Career

-In 1837 Brodie Willcox and Arthur Anderson established the Peninsular & Oriental Steam Navigation Company.
-Brodie Willcox served as the first Managing Director of the business which by the 1860s was the owner of the largest steamship fleet in the World.
+In 1837, Brodie Willcox and Arthur Anderson established the Peninsular & Oriental Steam Navigation Company.
+In 1836, the company had six ships, operating between the UK, Portugal and Spain.
+The company would continue to grow and acquire more ships in the mid-19th century.
+The company was incorporated by royal charter in 1840 to deliver mail and Brodie Willcox served as the first Managing Director of the business which by the 1860s was the owner of the largest steamship fleet in the World.

 In the 1847 general election Brodie Willcox was elected as a Member of Parliament (MP) for Southampton.
 He remained an MP for the rest of his life.